Agricultural Runoff

 If your family uses a private well in an agricultural area, testing is the essential first step — and it needs to happen regularly, not just once.

-Testing your well • Test annually for nitrate if you're in an agricultural area — nitrate levels fluctuate seasonally, peaking in spring after fertiliser application and after heavy rainfall events • Test when there's any change: new agricultural activity nearby, flooding that could affect the well, or if a neighbour's well tests high • Use a state-certified laboratory; test kits sold at hardware stores are not reliable for health decisions • Cost: typically $15–30 for a nitrate test through a state lab
+Test annually for nitrate if you're in an agricultural area — nitrate levels fluctuate seasonally, peaking in spring after fertiliser application and after heavy rainfall events.
+Use a state-certified laboratory; hardware store test kits are not reliable for health decisions.
+Cost: typically $15–30 for a nitrate test through a state lab.[1]

-What to do if results are elevated If your well tests above 10 mg/L: • Do not use well water for infant formula or for drinking during pregnancy • Use bottled water for infants and pregnant women as an interim measure • Do not boil the water — boiling concentrates nitrate rather than removing it
+If your well tests above 10 mg/L, do not use well water for infant formula or for drinking during pregnancy.
+Use bottled water as an interim measure.
+And critically: do not boil the water — boiling concentrates nitrate rather than removing it, making the problem significantly worse.[2]

 References